jogaudard/fluxible/README.md

 #> 5 5        -0.139           2.86  -8.67
 #> 6 6        -0.00487         2.91  -0.304
 ```

+## Further developments

+### Flux tent

+Currently fluxible is thought for setups using a flux chamber.
+Flux
+chambers can be assumed to have no leak.
+As flux tents tend to leak, a
+different fitting function is needed to account for potential leaks.

+### More fits

+As we want fluxible to fit the use of as many projects as possible, more
+fitting expressions will be included in the flux_fitting function.
+Feel
+welcome to get in touch if you wish to include yours in fluxible.

 <div id="refs" class="references csl-bib-body hanging-indent"
 entry-spacing="0" line-spacing="2">